philss/rustler_precompiled/PRECOMPILATION_GUIDE.md

 lto = true
 ```

-For more common configuration needed for popular targets, see the [troubleshooting document](./TROUBLESHOOTING.md).
+For more common configuration needed for other targets, see the [troubleshooting document](./TROUBLESHOOTING.md).

 In addition to that, we also need a tool called [`cross`](https://github.com/rust-embedded/cross) that
 makes the build easier for some targets (the ones using `use-cross: true` in our example).
+This tool will be installed automatically by the `rustler-precompiled-action`.

 ## The Rustler module